 Session proposals that are accepted for abstract submissions but are not accepted to be a panel session will still have the opportunity to schedule a panel in their session.
 Any session allocated as an oral component could schedule a panel of up to four (4) presenters, but only from those who submitted abstracts to their session.
 With oversight from the Program Committee, conveners can propose an outline for their sessions during the scheduling phase in late August.
 Detailed instructions will follow.

 Panel discussions moderators will facilitate discussion, keep panelists on topic and within time, and balance attendee interaction.
 Moderators should have a number of predetermined questions to engage the audience.
 As determined by the conveners, a panel session might do the following:

 - Begin with a 5-minute talk from each speaker.
 Following these introductions, the discussion is opened to questions from the moderator and audience.

 - Jump directly into the panel with questions from the moderator, followed by questions from the audience.

-An eLightning presentation is a new type of oral presentation that will allow the convener and presenter to have a multifaceted, digital session and presentation which attracts, engages, and informs the audience.
+An eLightning session is a new type of format that will allow the convener and presenter to have a multifaceted, digital session and presentation which attracts, engages, and informs the audience.
 This session format will do away with the traditional printed poster and dark oral session room in favor of a dynamic web-based presentation and digital station at the convention center.

 Check out an example eLightning presentation to see the features and scrolling content that will be available and possible for the presentations in these sessions.